dtrelogan/react-formstate/docs/datePickerExample.md

 # react-datepicker example

-unlike a standard html form input, [react-datepicker](https://github.com/Hacker0x01/react-datepicker):
+unlike a standard html input, [react-datepicker](https://github.com/Hacker0x01/react-datepicker):

 1. does not work exclusively with string values
 2. returns a [moment](http://momentjs.com/) rather than an event in its callback.

-to solve problem #1, use the 'noCoercion' feature to prevent values supplied to inputs from being coerced to strings.
+to solve problem #1, use the 'noCoercion' feature to prevent react-formstate from coercing to a string the value supplied to the react-datepicker input.

-for problem #2, the best solution may vary. four methods are presented:
+for problem #2, the best solution may vary depending on use case. four methods are presented:

 ## method 1 - override the change handler